boseji/arduino-in-atmelstudio/Readme.md

 Althouh there have been many tutorials but I though having my own would not hurt.

-## This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License]{http://creativecommons.org/licenses/by-sa/4.0/}.
+*This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License] (http://creativecommons.org/licenses/by-sa/4.0/).*